-From the World Heritage inscription:
+From the World Heritage inscription for Ha Long Bay:

 Ha Long Bay might be the best natural heritage site in SE Asia (excluding Borneo).

-They typical Ha Long Bay excursion will be a 3-4 hour bus ride from Hanoi and a 1 or 2 night stay on a junk in Ha Long Bay.
+They typical Ha Long Bay excursion will be a 3-4 hour bus ride from Hanoi and a 1 or 2-night stay on a junk in Ha Long Bay.
 There are also options to stay in nearby Cat Ba National Park.

 One of the unique features of Ha Long Bay are the women who sell snacks and drinks from their boats.
 They will row up to the anchored junks to sell things to tourists.
-The woman in the above photo had a boat full of soft drinks, potato chips and candy.
+The woman in the above photo had a boat full of soft drinks, potato chips, and candy.